written during the Jimmy Savile revelations

 Sadly, such a crusade is less to do with proper protection of children and more about finding people to hate.
 Given that many parents, perhaps the majority, have a blind spot regarding the sexuality of their children (mature or not), the idea of it being violated in any way is unconscionable in the extreme.
 As such they are easily duped by a moralism posing as protectorate.
 In this climate a reasonable distinction between heinous acts of a sexual nature and common deviancy such as cross-generational relationships becomes blurred.

-By way of example, I heard about someone who was marrying a much older man and was estranged from her family as a consequence.
+By way of example, I knew someone who married an older man and became estranged from her family as a consequence.
 She said she was physically abused by her father which the family denied.
 If her claim is true it is a terrible testament: the parents bury the abuse but take a stand against the age gap marriage.
 If her claim is false it says something about contemporary codes and the kind of accusations that are used in the fray.
 Either way it’s a indictment on family life and the appalling things people do to each other behind the veil.

 Cross-generational relationships are repugnant because they don’t conform.
 Unpalatable truths are demonised by those who think themselves more virtuous.
 They don’t accept there are natural attractions between older men and younger women or that a sexually mature teenager isn't necessarily a child.
 They ignore that lines were drawn in different places in different eras regarding what was permissible.
 To those on a mission to save the children, paedophilia or anything like it is the most heinous of crimes, worse than killing a person.
 There are even parents who would prefer their kids dead than see them subject to a sex crime.